exadel-inc/etoolbox-authoring-kit/docs/md/option-provider.md

 *value* - contains one or more `@OptionSource` objects each referring to a single data source (see below);

-*prepend* - if specified, defines one or more extra options that will be inserted in the beginning of the option list regardless of items acquired via option source(-s).
+*prepend* - if specified, defines one or more extra options that will be inserted in the beginning of the option list independently of items acquired via the option source(-s).
 This may be a kind of "none" or "default" option.
 Each extra option string must consist of a label and a value separated with colon (`:`).
 A value may be an empty string, in that case the option ends with the `:` sign.
 If a label or a value themselves must contain a colon, that one is escaped with `\`.
-If option with similar is *value* already present, the extra option will not be added;
+If option with a similar *value* is already present, the extra option will not be added;

-*append* - same as *prepend* but the extra item(-s) are appended to the option list.
+*append* - same as *prepend*, but the extra item(-s) are appended to the option list.
 A valid list may consist of only prepended and/or appended options without the "external" part;

-*selectedValue* - if set to a string that matches a value or a label of one of the datasource options, this option will be rendered as selected by default;
+*selectedValue* - if set to a string that matches the value or the label of one of the datasource options, this option will be rendered as selected by default;

 *sorted* - if set to true, options will be sorted in their labels' alphabetical order regardless of the order they arrived from JCR.
 However, the *prepended* and *appended* options will appear in the order they were specified by the developer, and will remain in the beginning and in the end, respectively.
 *